 Should you need any assistance in dealing with a complaint, you can contact the LMC office for support.
 We can guide you through the process of handling a complaint, answer any queries you may have and help you to draft a response if this is what you need.
-If you need some support from a GP colleague – be it just a quick question or someone to talk to who knows how you are feeling – the LMC GP Support Scheme is also here to help.
+If you need some support from a GP colleague – be it just a quick question or someone to talk to who knows how you are feeling – the LMC Support & Development Service is also here to help.

 Getting a complaint can be as traumatic for a GP as it was for a patient who had cause to complain following a negative experience.
 Undoubtedly some complaints are vexatious but there are always things to learn and reflect on from patient feedback.
 Comments on NHS Choices and other similar websites can sometimes be inaccurate, unfair or inappropriate, which can potentially damage an organisation or staff member’s reputation.